Brice150/PLART/README.md

 # PLART, a 3D printing web application

-This application is a FullStack demo of my skills in Angular and Spring Boot.
+This application is a Full-Stack demo of my skills in Angular and Spring Boot.

 ## Pages Features